 another parcel under the Land Law.

-This would indicate the property is a resource to the individual since he/she has
+This would indicate the property is a resource to the individual since the individual

-ownership interest, the legal right to access the property, and the legal right to
+has ownership interest, the legal right to access the property, and the legal right

 The documentation identifying ownership is the “title deed.”

 This law provided for plots of land to be used for purposes other than housing for

 low income families.
 If the purpose was to establish food stores, churches, consumer